data-science-infinity/data-science-infinity.github.io/_posts/2021-11-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 #### We will be answering 7 questions
 ##### Question 1: Is there a relationship between advertising and sales?

 To answer this question, we will then fit the multiple regression model to test the Ho hypothese.
-We use ***F-statistic*** for this, we can see on the output1 below that the p-value(2.2e-16=0.00000000000000022) corresponding to the F-statistic(570.3) is very close to zero, indicating clear evidence of a relationship between advertising and sales.
+We use ***F-statistic*** for this, there is a relationship between the response and predictors when F-statistic is greater than 1.
+But how big is big?
+When the p-value is less than 0.05, we can conclude that there is a relationship.
+As we can see on the output1 below the p-value(2.2e-16=0.00000000000000022) corresponding to the F-statistic(570.3) is very close to zero, indicating clear evidence of a relationship between advertising and sales.
 ```R
 attach(Advertising)
 advertising_fit <- lm(sales ~ TV + radio + newspaper)